mitbans/Bank-Marketing-Campaigns/README.md

 ### Further Steps:
 - Deploy the model using a web application framework like Flask or Streamlit for user-friendly interaction.

+## Repository Structure
+- <code>data/</code>: Contains dataset used in the analysis.
+- <code>images/decision_tree.pdf</code>: Contains final Decision Tree Model.
+- <code>notebooks/Predicting-Long-Term-Deposit-Success.ipynb</code>: Jupyter notebook with code for data analysis.
+- <code>README.md</code>: Summary of findings and link to notebook

+## Notebook
+The detailed analysis and code can be found in the Jupyter notebook <a href="https://github.com/mitbans/Bank-Marketing-Campaigns/blob/main/notebooks/Predicting-Long-Term-Deposit-Success.ipynb">here</a>.

 ---